valbuild/val/packages/next/README.md

 Vals `RichText` type maps RichText 1-to-1 with semantic HTML5.

-If you want to customize the type of elements which are rendered, you can use the `transform` property.
+If you want to customize / override the type of elements which are rendered, you can use the `transform` property.

 ```tsx
 <ValRichText